-Pilates is a hugely effective mind and body method of exercise, and there are some very important elements to that which we work on in class and which form the basis of what pilates is all about:
+There are some very important elements to that which we work on in class and which form the basis of what Pilates is all about:

 The force of gravity can play havoc on our bodies, and so we begin looking at the structure of our skeletal system and how best to align ourselves to maximise our strength in movement and to oppose the forces working on our body as we move and therefore achieving more control of the movements we undertake with the least amount of wear and tear on the joints as we move.